How supermarkets hide cheaper items in the baby aisle

-Supermarkets and pharmacies hide some of their best bargains in the quieter aisles, so we’re on a march to uncover their tricks and we’re going to start in the baby aisle.
+Supermarkets and pharmacies hide some of their best bargains in the quieter aisles, so we’re on a march to uncover their tricks.
+This week, we’re looking at the baby aisle.

-MSE Update 4.10pm Wed 17 May: We promised you more, and we’ve just published our hidden bargains in the ‘world foods’ aisle blog.
-A big success from our baby aisle investigation is Tesco, Sainsbury’s and Waitrose dropping the price of their cosmetic cotton buds as a result (see our news story).
-We’ve kept the blog as it was below, as the general principle of different prices in different aisles still applies.
+MSE Update 3pm Tue 19 Jun 2018: While this blog was published over a year ago, the principle still applies, and we've updated all the prices and examples below.
+A big success from our baby aisle investigation is Tesco, Sainsbury's and Waitrose dropping the price of their cosmetic cotton buds as a result (see our news story).

 We’ve discovered a host of bargains including cotton buds, cotton wool, wet wipes and nappy/poo bags that can all be found in the baby aisle at significantly lower prices than similar or near-identical alternatives elsewhere in the same shop – and you don’t need to be a new parent to save.
 We’ve found this pattern at major stores, including Tesco, Sainsbury’s, Asda and Boots.